|

 characteristic which shows uneven sonic qualities with emphasis

-layers and construct a very heavy base.
-But then the fact remains
+many layers and construct a very heavy base.
+But then the fact

-that it is in fact "dust" pressed and bonded together.
+remains that it is in fact "dust", the dust particals

 with a high density.
 Better choose the material and the volume

-in accordance with speed of sound and an even characteristic without
+in accordance with speed of sound and an even frequency characteristic

-abrupt filtering of the signal, so that the sound dissipates gradually.
+without abrupt filtering of the signal.
+In that case the sound

 in order to get an idea of what the best combination of materials

-in the table at left are taken from The Practising Scientist's Handbook,
+data in the table at left are taken from The Practising Scientist's

-written and compiled by Alfred J. Moses (Van Nostrand Reinhold Company,
+Handbook, written and compiled by Alfred J. Moses (Van Nostrand

-New York, 1978).
-It is obvious that carbon has almost 3 times the
+is obvious that carbon has almost 3 times the speed of aluminum.

-speed of aluminum.
-Hence it is preferred by cartridge builders for
+Hence it is preferred by cartridge builders for the material of

-the material of the cantilever.
-See also the difference between
+the cantilever.
+See also the difference between aluminum and acrylic.

-aluminum and acrylic.
-Used in alternate layers, they teem up very
+certain materials are used in alternate layers, they team up very

 well for arm boards and chassis, whereas acrylic alone gives less